nemo/twilio-f/README.md

 The main features are that it handles **multiple mediaUrls**, automatically **truncates long messages** and **attempts to control delivery order** using timeouts.

-You have to set the following enviornment variables to make the function work (which means you have to fork this repo and submit your own [stdlib](https://stdlib.com) function!):
+You have to set the following environment variables to make the function work (which means you have to fork this repo and submit your own [stdlib](https://stdlib.com) function!):

 - `TWILIO_ACCOUNT_SID` - Twilio Account SID
 - `TWILIO_ACCOUNT_AUTH` - Twilio Account Auth